Author, “Experimentation Works: The Surprising Power of Business Experiments” - listed as one of the best books of 2020

 He also chairs Leading Product Innovation, which helps business leaders revamp their innovation systems for greater competitive advantage.
 He was faculty chair of HBS executive education in South Asia, where he still co-chairs the School’s research activities, and he has served on advisory and supervisory boards of start-up and established companies.
 Previously, Thomke was faculty chair of the MBA Required Curriculum and faculty co-chair of the doctoral program in Science, Technology and Management.
 He is the recipient of many awards, including the Apgar Award for Innovation in Teaching at HBS, a finalist for the Harvard Business Review McKinsey Award, and author of the bestselling article in MIT Sloan Management Review.

 His research and writings have focused primarily on the process, economics, and management of business experimentation.
 He is a widely published author with more than one hundred articles, cases and notes published in books and leading journals, such as: California Management Review, European Business Review, Harvard Business Review, Management Science, Organization Science, Research Policy, Sloan Management Review, Strategic Management Journal and Scientific American.
 He is also author of the books Experimentation Matters: Unlocking the Potential of New Technologies for Innovation (Harvard Business School Press, 2003) and Managing Product and Service Development (McGraw-Hill/Irwin, 2006).
-His new book Experimentation Works: The Surprising Power of Business Experiments (Harvard Business Review Press) will be published in January 2020.
+His book Experimentation Works: The Surprising Power of Business Experiments (Harvard Business Review Press) was published in Spring 2020.
+It has been listed as one of best books of 2020 by CEO Magazine.

 We’re here to help.